kmastoyan/ConsoleChessCpp/README.md

 # ConsoleChessCpp
 Chess Console Game in C++

-Please use "dejavu sans mono" font for correct work(you can download it from you can download it from https://www.fontsquirrel.com/fonts/dejavu-sans-mono)
+Please use "dejavu sans mono" font for correct work(you can download it from https://www.fontsquirrel.com/fonts/dejavu-sans-mono)

  <--11.07.2018--> (v0.31)